Code-Institute-Submissions/Third_milestone/README.md

 ### Home Page

-The landing page consists of a large image with a button that leads users to page listning all of the locations and a welcome text.
+The landing page consists of a large image with a button that leads users to page listing all of the locations and a welcome text.
 The remaining content consists of three top rated locations cards promoting the best spots in Europe and three randomly selected locations allowing users to explore some other spots.

 ### All Locations Page

 There are two main elements of that page.
 The top element allow users to sort the list of locations by name being the default view, country and rating.
 There is a search button underneath the filters that allows quick transition to the search page for a more tailored results.

 The bottom element display list of locations cards based on the selected filter.
 The amount of location cards is limited to 6 per page to avoid clutter and intensive scrolling.
-At the bottom of the list, there is a pagination range displed making navigation between spots quick and easy.
+At the bottom of the list, there is a pagination range display making navigation between spots quick and easy.

 ### Location Detailed View